ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [39:10] - **Str4d**

 In this case we can think of it as accessing the data that Zcashd is storing and collecting internally.
-I'm guessing you'll be using the inside explorer stuff that we merged to help with one of the block explorers.
+I'm guessing you'll be using the insight explorer stuff that we merged to help with one of the block explorers.
 The thing i can think of as a good use case for this is; when i've tried to do data analytics on the chain before usually its writing a python script - it includes a JSON rpc parser into a library and i point at my Zcashd and have it do things that way.

 [40:00]